Official-Akash/firebaseProject/README.md

 3. Following are some requirements for setting up project:
   a. node must be installed in your system
+  b. when node is installed, install birebase
+  c. firebase can be install by
+      "npm install --save firebase"
-  b. when node is installed, open command prompt or terminal in you system and do following:
+  d.now open command prompt or terminal in you system and do following:
     i.    download this project zip or git clone this repo ii.   go to downloaded or clonned project folder in command prompt or terminal iii.  type "node index" and hit enter